imos/imosh/doc/strings/rtrim.sh.md

+# func::rtrim
-# func::rtrim -- Strips whitespace(s) from the end of a string.
+func::rtrim -- Strips whitespace(s) from the end of a string.

 ## Usage
   void func::rtrim(string* variable)